This tool can help you draft a constitution that complies with the Incorporated Societies Act 2022 (2022 Act) if your society is —

 - When your society's financial year begins and ends (the day and month).

-- How many members must sign the proposed motion to amend the rules and when they need to get the signed motion to the Secretary (clear days before the general meeting).
+- The percentage of eligible members that must sign the proposed motion to amend the constitution and when they need to get the signed motion to the Committee (the number of working days before the general meeting).

 - Whether the resolution can be passed by a simple majority or a two-thirds majority.

-There are also a number of 'Recommended' and 'Optional' clauses that you will need to customise to suit your society.
+There are also several 'Recommended' and 'Optional' rules that you can customise to suit your society.

 You can save your draft